 - Impairment rating: This is an assessment, provided by the authorized treating physician, which represents the loss of function to the worker’s injured body part.
 An injured worker can be entitled to a second opinion of this impairment rating at the insurer’s expense by a physician of the worker’s own choosing.

-- Clincher: A workers’ compensation clincher is a global settlement of a workers’ compensation claim.
+- The clincher: A workers’ compensation clincher is a global settlement of a workers’ compensation claim.
 The workers’ compensation insurer agrees to pay the injured worker a lump sum in exchange for the worker releasing the insurer from further obligations to make payments for medical care or disability benefits.

 Contact Our North Carolina Workers’ Compensation Attorneys Today

-At Brown, Moore & Associates, PLLC, we work with a wide variety of clients who have been injured on the job.
+At Brown Moore & Associates, PLLC, we work with a wide variety of clients who have been injured on the job.
 Our lawyers have the experience and skill to help you navigate through the complicated workers’ compensation process and make sure you get the compensation you need after suffering serious workplace injuries.
-Contact us online or call 704-323-7822 or 844-452-3688 toll free for a free initial consultation.
+Contact us online or call 704-335-1500 or 800-948-0577 toll-free for a free initial consultation.